MarsX-2002/telegram-survivor/README.md

 ## Setup
 1. The game is hosted using GitHub Pages
-2. Access the game through Telegram Bot: [Your Bot Name]
+2. Access the game through Telegram Bot: [https://t.me/LearnifyGameBot]

 ## How to Play
 - Move your character by touching and dragging on the screen